-- May apply at any time before defending dissertation research proposal, preferably in the first or second year of PhD studies.
+- Apply at any time before defending dissertation research proposal, preferably in the first or second year of PhD studies

 - Ability to commit to all course and research requirements of the training program